 1. Launch MiniTool Partition Wizard.

-2. Right-click on the USB drive icon and choose the Convert MBR Disk to GPT Disk option.
+2. Select the disk and choose the Convert MBR Disk to GPT Disk option.

 3. Click the Apply button to execute the pending operation.